A Principled Path to Fitted Distributional Evaluation: Experiments

 \section{Experiments}

-We evaluate our FDE methods with baselines through two experiments: linear quadratic regulator (LQR) and Atari games.
+We evaluate our FDE methods with baselines through two experiments\footnote{Codes are available at \url{https://github.com/hse1223/Fitted-Distributional-Evaluation.git}}: linear quadratic regulator (LQR) and Atari games.
 LQR is a parametric setting widely studied in RL literature \citep[e.g.,][]{bradtke1992reinforcement, wu2023distributional, moghaddam2024sample}.
-For the LQR experiment, the conclusion from the error comparison of the FDE methods (PDFL2, RBF, Matern, Energy, KL) aligns with the convergence rates in Table \ref{table:possible_pairs_subgaussian}, and the FDE methods outperformed the baseline FLE \citep{wu2023distributional}.
+For the LQR experiment, we have compared FDE methods (PDFL2, RBF, Matern, Energy, KL).
+All of these FDE methods outperformed the baseline FLE \cite{wu2023distributional}.
 Due to space limitations, we defer the details to Appendix \ref{sec:LQR_simulation_details}.

 Atari games are common testbeds for distributional RL methods \citep[e.g.,][]{bellemare2017distributional,dabney2018distributional, nguyen2021distributional, sun2022distributional, yang2019fully}.
-We compared the proposed FDE methods with FLE \citep{wu2023distributional}, QRDQN \citep{dabney2018distributional} and IQN \citep{dabney2018implicit}).
+We compared the proposed FDE methods with FLE \citep{wu2023distributional}, QRDQN \citep{dabney2018distributional} and IQN \citep{dabney2018implicit}.
 Among these methods, QRDQN and IQN rely on quantile-based modeling, and we adopted Gaussian mixture modeling (GMM, see details in Appendix \ref{sec:DNN_structure}) to model distributions for all other methods.
 In our experiments, we tested different numbers of mixtures / quantiles ($M=10,100,200$) and considered multiple Atari games: Atlantis, Breakout, Enduro, KunfuMaster, Pong, Qbert, SpaceInvader.
-We estimated $\Upsilon_\pi \in \Probspace^\SAspace$ with the target policy being the epsilon-greedy variant (e.g., see Section 2.2 of \cite{sutton2018reinforcement}) of the DQN-trained policy $\pi^*$ \citep{mnih2015human}, namely $\pi=\pi_{\epsilontarget}^*$ with epsilon level $\epsilontarget=0.3$.
-We collected offline data through the trajectory of an agent following a behavior policy $b=\pi_\epsilonbehavior^*$ with $\epsilonbehavior=0.4$.
-See Appendix \ref{sec:Atari_algorithm} for other algorithmic details.
+We estimated $\Upsilon_\pi \in \Probspace^\SAspace$ in two different environments (deterministic / random reward), each having different target policies.
+For each environment, we collected offline data from two different behavior policies (representing strong and weak coverage), with three different sample sizes ($N=2K, 5K, 10K$).
+See Appendices \ref{sec:Atari_algorithm} and \ref{sec:Atari_moresimulations} for algorithmic details.